google/zetasql/docs/data-types.md

 `America/Los_Angeles` reports the same time as `UTC-7:00` during daylight saving time (DST), but reports the same time as `UTC-8:00` outside of DST.

-If a time zone is not specified, the default time zone value is used.
+If a time zone isn't specified, the default time zone value is used.

 #### Leap seconds

 A timestamp is simply an offset from 1970-01-01 00:00:00 UTC, assuming there are exactly 60 seconds per minute.
-Leap seconds are not represented as part of a stored timestamp.
+Leap seconds aren't represented as part of a stored timestamp.

-If the input contains values that use ":60" in the seconds field to represent a leap second, that leap second is not preserved when converting to a timestamp value.
+If the input contains values that use ":60" in the seconds field to represent a leap second, that leap second isn't preserved when converting to a timestamp value.
 Instead that value is interpreted as a timestamp with ":00" in the seconds field of the following minute.

-Leap seconds do not affect timestamp computations.
-All timestamp computations are done using Unix-style timestamps, which do not reflect leap seconds.
+Leap seconds don't affect timestamp computations.
+All timestamp computations are done using Unix-style timestamps, which don't reflect leap seconds.
 Leap seconds are only observable through functions that measure real-world time.
-In these functions, it is possible for a timestamp second to be skipped or repeated when there is a leap second.
+In these functions, it's possible for a timestamp second to be skipped or repeated when there is a leap second.

 [rfc-3339-format]: https://datatracker.ietf.org/doc/html/rfc3339#page-10